avi206/SQL-Ecommerce-Analysis/README.md

 The project uses SQL to answer key business questions across sales, customers, products, and profitability.

+##  Power BI Dashboard

+The analyzed data was used to build an interactive Power BI dashboard for tracking sales performance and customer behavior.

+### Dashboard KPIs

+- **Total Revenue:** ₹190.9K
+- **Total Profit:** ₹33.4K
+- **Total Orders:** 5
+- **Average Order Value:** ₹38.2K

+### Dashboard Features

+- Revenue trend by month
+- Revenue by product category
+- Top products by revenue
+- Top customers by revenue
+- Filters for year, month, category, and city

 ### Queries Performed

 1. **Total Revenue** – Calculated revenue from completed orders.